WebisD/Arkanoid_Cpp/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
 Semiannual project of the subject of Game Development, taught at Centro Universitário FEI.
-It consists of ...
+It consists in a clone of Arkanoid game

 For more details, play the game in your machine.